appfair/App/docs/index.md

 The App Fair.app supports two separate catalog channels:

-1. [Homebrew Casks](https://brew.sh): this community-driven project publishes an index of third-party apps and information about how to download and install them.
+1. **Homebrew Casks**: this community-driven project publishes an index of third-party apps and information about how to download and install them.
+You can learn more at [  https://brew.sh](https://brew.sh).
-2. [appfair.net](https://www.appfair.net): this autonomous service indexes the open-source forks of a base SwiftUI app repository and provides links to their validated release binaries.
+2. **Fairground Apps**: these open-source SwiftUI apps are included in an index of the forks of a base SwiftUI app repository.
+Learn more at [https://appfair.net](https://appfair.net).

 If you are starting a brand-new green-field open-source SwiftUI project, and would like the services that are provided by appfair.net such as automatic builds, landing page generation, support for issues and discussions, and default icon generation, you can publish a starter app in under an hour using only your web browser with [appfair.net's Quick Start Guide](https://www.appfair.net/#quick-start).